electronstudio/pygame-zero-book/chapters/4_more_graphics.md

 <<(programs/27_displaying_text.py)
 \end{codelisting}

-Make the score text larger
+* Make the score text larger.
-Add a second player who presses a different key and show their score too Add text to one of your other games FIXME
+* Add a second player who presses a different key and show their score too.
+* Add text to one of your other games.

 \end{minipage}